Turtleneck earbud sleeve full review

 AirThread by Turtleneck: a cord to stop you losing wireless Apple AirPods

 Yes, Turtleneck even makes a cord for wireless earphones – in particular Apple's iconic AirPods.
 They clearly think that, despite shelling out £159/$159 on a set of Bluetooth earbuds, some users will become so attached to them that they, well, want to become attached to them.
 They're too expensive to lose as a pair, and even a spare single AirPod costs £65.
-Read our Apple AirPods review.

 Hence the AirThread, which links the AirPods with one of the three coloured cords (White, Black, and Gold) in a pack costing £23/$30/€26.
 You can leave the AirPods hanging round your neck rather than sticking them in your pocket or recklessly leaving on a nearby surface.
-But from Turtleneck.
+Buy from Turtleneck.

 Turtleneck earbud sleeve: Specs